bwinkel/pycraf/docs/pathprof/index.rst

 .. |ha| replace:: :math:`h_\mathrm{a}~[\mathrm{m}]`
 .. |dk| replace:: :math:`d_\mathrm{k}~[\mathrm{m}]`

-Conversion between Corine Landcover classes and P.452 clutter types
+Conversion between Landcover classes and P.452 clutter types
 --------------------------------------------------------------------
+The following tables provide a mapping between Corine and IGBP Landcover classes and P.452 clutter types.
+It is based on common sense, but unofficial!
+Note, that ITU-R also provides clutter information in its `ITU Digitized World Map (IDWM) and Subroutine Library (32-bit)
+<https://www.itu.int/pub/R-SOFT-IDWM>`_ but it's available for (old versions
+of) Windows, only, and comes with a steep price tag.

 +----------+----------------------------------------------+------------------+
 | Corine ID| Explanation                                  | P.452 Class      |